Someone asked a question about unconfessed trespasses.

 Deal with your own faults

 This means facing up to your faults first.
-Identify the idols in your life; the things that are taking God’s place; the attitudes and motives that lead to sinful behaviour.
+Identify the idols in your life; the things that are taking God’s place; the attitudes and motives that lead to sinful behavior.
 Is there pride and arrogance; hedonism, living for physical pleasure; love of money or possessions; fear of people; obsessive desires?
 Have you failed to meet your responsibilities (Jas.
 4:17)?
 Have you spoken harshly, distorted the truth or spread gossip?
 Are you treating others as you want them to treat you (Mt.
 7:12)?
 Do you thrive on conflict?
 Have you heightened the barriers to peace with others?

 Seek God’s help through the Scriptures, prayer and the assistance of a close friend or relative who can be more objective than you.